Basildon (UK Parliament constituency)

 Basildon was a parliamentary constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elected one Member of Parliament (MP) by the first past the post system of election.

 History

 The seat was created for the February 1974 general election from the majority of the abolished constituency of Billericay.
 Its electorate was reduced for the 1983 general election when Billericay was re-established.
 It underwent a major redistributions for the 1997 election and again for the 2010 election, when it was renamed as South Basildon and East Thurrock.

-It was one of the best known bellwether constituencies in Britain, having voted for the winning party in each election for the duration of its existence.
+Basildon was one of the best known bellwether constituencies in Britain, having voted for the winning party in each election for the duration of its existence.
 The failure of the Labour Party to win it in the 1992 election — Basildon would be the first to declare of all the marginal seats — foreshadowed Labour's fourth straight defeat at the hands of the Conservative Party.